Monday, December 22, 2008

 Willow finished her weaving today, and did a beautiful job!

-But today was busy, with us seeing off my brother, John, who is heading back to Germany for another year, or so.
+But today was busy, with us seeing off my brother, Justin, who is heading back to Germany for another year, or so.
 So we headed off to Adelaide Airport for a farewell, where he arrived late, and pushing a bike!
 He'd decided that he was going to see if he could get his bike on the flight!
 And (I think) because he was late, he did!
 He was extremely happy to manage that, as he rides frequently.

 Tuesday, September 23, 2008